vi/fdlinecombine/README.md

 , but never "qqwww\nqee\ne\n" or like that.

-The program should handle very long lines (storing them in memory), short reads, etc.
+The program should handle very long lines (storing them in memory), short reads, memory outage.
+In case of memory outage it closes the problematic file descriptor.

 The program dynamically shrinks and enlarges buffers as line gets longer (or many bytes available at once)

 In case of only short lines the program should use little memory: